Few-to-many-particle crossover of pair excitations in a superfluid

 with additional single-particle contributions of blocked levels.
 The state~\eqref{eq:state2} is an eigenstate of Eq.~\eqref{eq:hamiltonian} provided that the roots $E_\nu$ solve the Richardson equations

-Here, the first two terms are the same as for bosons and the last term, which couples different occupied levels, is a hard-core contribution.
+Here, the first two terms are the same as for noninteracting bosons and the last term, which couples different occupied levels, comes from the hard-core constraint on~$A_j$.

-We solve the Richardson equations~\eqref{eq:richardson} iteratively starting from a noninteracting configuration with a set of blocked and pair-occupied levels, the latter setting the initial conditions for the roots $E_\nu$.
+We solve the Richardson equations~\eqref{eq:richardson} iteratively starting from a noninteracting configuration with a set of blocked and pair-occupied levels, the latter setting the initial conditions for the roots $E_\nu$ (for alternative solution methods, see Refs.~\cite{faribault11,elaraby12,johnson23}).
 Throughout the Letter, to make contact with the experiment~\cite{bayha20}, we consider a 2D harmonic oscillator with a cutoff at twice the Fermi level of an $N$-particle ground state configuration.
-We subtract a linear divergence in the second term of the Richardson equations by defining a renormalized coupling $g^{-1} = \tilde{g}^{-1} + \sum_{\ell=0}^L d_\ell/2 \varepsilon_{\ell}$.
-Roots derived from degenerate levels are split in the complex plane, and with increasing interaction strength there can be singular points at which two or more roots merge and bifurcate.
-These singularities are not reflected in the energy~\eqref{eq:energy} or other observables~\cite{claeys15}, but they need to be resolved by any solution algorithm, see Ref.~\cite{resare22} for a detailed discussion of the numerical implementation.
+We subtract a linear divergence in the second term of the Richardson equations by defining a renormalized coupling

+Roots derived from degenerate levels are split in the complex plane, and with increasing interaction strength there can be singular points at which two or more roots merge or bifurcate.
+These singularities are not reflected in the energy~\eqref{eq:energy} or other observables~\cite{claeys15}, but they need to be resolved by the solution algorithm (see Ref.~\cite{resare22} for a detailed discussion of the numerical implementation).

-We first examine the ground state configurations: To illustrate the Richardson solution, Fig.~\ref{fig:1}(a) shows the roots $E_\nu$ as a function of the interaction strength for $N=12$ particles, which has a singular point at $\tilde{g} = 0.5$ (here involving the merging of three roots).
+We first examine the ground state configurations: To illustrate the Richardson solution, Fig.~\ref{fig:1}(a) shows the roots $E_\nu$ as a function of the interaction strength for $N=12$ particles, which has a singular point near $G = 0.5$ (here involving the merging of three roots).
 The inset depicts the corresponding noninteracting parent state from which the state evolves.
-[Note that the pairing Hamiltonian couples states within a shell equally, hence the ordering of pair- or singly-occupied states within a shell is not important.]
+(Note that the pairing Hamiltonian couples states within a shell equally, hence the ordering of pair- or singly-occupied states within a shell is not important.)
 The parent configuration here is nondegenerate with completely filled orbitals (for the 2D harmonic oscillator, this happens for so-called ``magic'' numbers \mbox{$N=2,6,12,20,\ldots$}).
 For comparison, Fig.~\ref{fig:1}(b) shows an \mbox{$N=10$} configuration with an open shell at the Fermi level, where degenerate roots are split in the complex plane without further merging.